-Deadlines for Filing a Mesothelioma Claim in Massachusetts
+Deadlines for Filing a Mesothelioma Lawsuit in Massachusetts

-Massachusetts residents have a limited amount of time to file a mesothelioma lawsuit.
-The timeline to file a claim begins after the diagnosis of an asbestos illness or the time of death.
-This timeline is called the statute of limitations.
+Massachusetts residents have a specific amount of time to file mesothelioma lawsuits.
+The filing window begins after the diagnosis of an asbestos illness or the time of death.
+These windows are outlined in state laws called statutes of limitations.